lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Reflective glass surface.
 "I could see myself in the mirror."

 miss
-: Feel sad about someone's absence.
+: Feel sad about someone’s absence.
 "I miss my friend who moved away."

 modify
 : Change something partially.
 "We can modify this recipe to be healthier."